 Last updated May 18, 2017.
 While the United States has mostly come out of the Great Recession, Alaska is still experiencing its own due to a steep drop in oil prices and resulting budget crisis in 2015.
 According to a recent economic confidence survey, Anchorage residents are feeling more pessimistic about the local economy today than they…Read more

 People who are considering bankruptcy often wonder whether they will be able to keep their property, and farmers are no exception.
-People who keep livestock and grow crops for a living are often worried that by filing for bankruptcy, they will end up putting themselves in a position where they will be forced to part…Read more
+Although I practice bankruptcy law in an urban area, the topic does come up from time to time for some clients who own farms or rural land.
+People who keep livestock and grow crops…Read more